Leaves of Absence

 The Board may grant teachers a leave of absence to accept employment in a Department of Defense overseas school.

 School Visitation Leave

-An eligible professional staff member is entitled to 8 hours during any school year, no more than 4 hours of which may be taken on any given day, to attend school conferences or classroom activities related to the teacher’s child, if the conference or activity cannot be scheduled during non-work hours.
+An eligible professional staff member is entitled to eight hours during any school year, no more than four hours of which may be taken on any given day, to attend school conferences, behavorial meetings, or academic meetings related to the teacher’s child, if the conference or meeting cannot be scheduled during non-work hours.
 Professional staff members must first use all accrued vacation leave, personal leave, compensatory leave, and any other leave that may be granted to the professional staff member, except sick, and disability leave.